rafaismyname/roms_downloader/README.md

 # ROMs Downloader

-A tool to download files from an index.
+A tool to download files from an index page.

-Coincidentally, it can be used for downloading ROM collections in cases where you legally own those ROMs.
+Coincidentally, it can be used for downloading ROM collections in cases where you **legally** own those ROMs.

-I plan to add more utilities that I often need for my voluntary work at my church and dog shelter, like decompressing the downloaded files automatically.
+I plan to add more utilities that I often need for my voluntary work at my church and dog shelter, like described below in the [Features/Future](#featuresfuture) section.

 ## Data

-The data inside `assets/consoles.json` is merely fictional for testing purposes, it's a placeholder/template.
+The data inside `assets/consoles.json` is **merely fictional** for **testing purposes**, it's a placeholder/template.
-I do not own nor recommend those sources.
+I **do not** own nor recommend those sources.
 As a matter of fact, the first step in setting up this app to run locally is to edit that file, removing all the nonsense data and bringing your own index URLs.

+## Downloading builds

+I'm currently not relying on releases **JUST BECAUSE**.
+Meanwhile you can access the latest builds in the [build workflow page](https://github.com/rafaismyname/roms_downloader/actions/workflows/build-and-deploy.yml).
+*Note: You must be logged in to GitHub to access the workflow page and download the build.*

 ## Instructions